 Top variety: ‘Carmen’

-How to do it: Medwyn says that humidity levels should be so high that you have to take off your glasses when you go into the greenhouse.
-Medwyn lays down thick wads of straw, which he soaks with water so they steam steadily on sunny days.
+Medwyn’s growing tip: Keep humidity levels so high that you have to take off your glasses when you go into the greenhouse.
+To achieve this, lay down thick wads of straw, and soak with water so they steam on sunny days.
 To straighten crooked fruits, let them dry out – when almost wilting they become rubbery and are easy to shape by hand.
 Water again and they shoot away again, straight.

 Don’t get disqualified